 When considering the pro-life and pro-choice arguments which are often presented, I find it interesting that a lot of people lose sight of the real reason why abortion should be made illegal.
 Biblically speaking, it is simply wrong to murder an innocent human being, so there are no circumstances where abortion is OK.

-When you yoke yourself with a PRO-LIFE group which DOES NOT derive their basis for knowledge and morality from the revealed scriptures and faith in Christ alone, but rather, from the tradition of men, you run the risk of offering poor argument for legislation.
+When you yoke yourself with a PRO-LIFE group that DOES NOT derive their basis for knowledge and morality from the revealed scriptures and faith in Christ alone, but rather, from the tradition of men, you run the risk of offering poor arguments for legislation.
 In fact, even if the arguments offered are convincing, you still may be arguing illogically or invalidly.
 There will be plenty of very intelligent non-believers ready to jump on your hypocrisy and irrationality.
 Another problem comes from the approach that would be considered “pragmatism.”
-In essence, this is the idea that you can achieve your desired result through some means.
+In essence, this is the idea that you can achieve your desired result through some means but not by following objective truth.

 Let me cite the example which is currently in my mind.
 I’ve seen legislation offered (like Ohio’s heartbeat bill which no Christian should support) which attempts to somehow reduce abortions.
 The goal is not to declare that the unborn are, in fact, people, nor is it to protect all unborn life.
 The goal is simply to reduce abortions.
 Often, I’ve seen it argued that it is a “step in the right direction.”
 Unfortunately, these types of bills do more harm than good.
 Precedents are set which actually make some abortions legally more legitimate than they already are considered.
 Loopholes abound in these bills.